JokerMartini/max-gpt/README.md

 This is a proof-of-concept integration of ChatGPT into Unity Editor.

 # How do I install it?
+You have two options as listed below...

+1. Download the git repo and place the `max-gpt` folder it into your 3ds Max Applications Plugins directory ex. `C:\ProgramData\Autodesk\ApplicationPlugins\max-gbt` Then restart 3ds Max.
+You'll find the maxscript `MaxGPT` under the JokerMartini category.

+2. Download the git repo and append the directory path pointing to the location of the max-gpt folder to the environment variable `ADSK_APPLICATION_PLUGINS`. ex. `C:\Users\jmartini\Documents\github\downloads` (max-gpt located inside folder).
+Then restart 3ds Max.
+You'll find the maxscript `MaxGPT` under the JokerMartini category.

 # How to try it